 The perfect block size depends entirely on your vision.
 Are you planning a small, simple square for a few herbs, or a large, deep bed for growing carrots and potatoes?
 The length, width, and especially the height you have in mind will determine what you need.
 A taller, longer bed requires more substantial support than a low-profile one.
 Getting this balance right ensures your bed won't bow or shift under the weight of the soil.
 Let's walk through the two key factors to consider so you can choose with confidence.

-Consider Your Garden Bed's Dimensions
+Match the Blocks to Your Bed's Dimensions

 The length and width of your garden bed are the first things to map out.
 A small 4x4 foot bed won't put much stress on its corners, but if you're planning a longer bed—say, 8 or 10 feet long—the walls will be under more pressure from the soil.
 For these larger designs, you’ll want a more substantial corner block to prevent the wood from bowing outwards over time.
 Before you buy anything, sketch out your ideal dimensions.
 This simple step helps you visualize the final product and ensures you get the right amount of materials.
 If you're looking for inspiration or pre-designed options, exploring different garden builder kits can give you a great starting point for what's possible.

-Plan for Height and Stacking
+Think About Height and Stacking Options

 How tall do you want your garden bed to be?
 A taller bed is great for ergonomics—less bending over!—and can be essential for growing deep-rooted vegetables.
 It's also a smart way to create a barrier against pests.
 To achieve more height, you can stack corner blocks.
 Stacking two or even three blocks at each corner is a common practice.
 However, the taller you go, the more you need to focus on stability.
 Make sure the blocks are stacked firmly and are perfectly level so they don't wobble.
 For beds with two or more stacked blocks, driving a piece of rebar through the center holes is a great way to lock them together and anchor them to the ground.
 This extra step provides peace of mind that your beautiful, tall animal barrier garden will stay put.